Is Your Nasal Congestion Sinusitis?

 A stuffy, plugged-feeling nose is common with colds and allergies.
 For most people, nasal congestion is a temporary annoyance and inconvenience.
 It can impair your sense of smell, alter the taste of foods, and cause facial pain.
-But acute nasal congestion usually resolves on its own.
+However, acute nasal congestion usually resolves on its own.

 Some people's stuffy noses persist even after other symptoms have subsided.
 Chronic sinusitis occurs when your sinuses remain swollen and inflamed for three months or more despite treatment.

-Our specialists at Southern ENT evaluate and treat a range of sinus issues, including acute and chronic sinusitis.
+Our specialists at Southern ENT Associates evaluate and treat a range of sinus issues, including acute and chronic sinusitis.
 We offer trusted, effective treatment for sinusitis.
 If you’re dealing with persistent sinus issues, it’s wise to see an ENT specialist.

 Acute sinusitis overview